composewell/packcheck/README.md

 ## Diagnostics

-There may be issues due to some environment variables unknowingly set or some command line parameters or env variables being misspelled and therefore silently ignored.
+Sometimes you may run into issues due to some environment variables unknowingly set or some command line parameters or env variables being misspelled and therefore silently ignored.
 To avoid any such issues the robust way to invoke `packcheck` is to use a clean environment using `env -i` and passing `CHECK_ENV=y` parameter.
 When this parameter is set unwanted/misspelled variables are detected and reported.

 ```
 $ env -i CHECK_ENV=y ./packcheck.sh stack